Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Marker created steal apc sidemission did spawn a tank instead of an apc
 - Fixed: Marker placed eliminate sniper sidemission did not spawn any AI
 - Fixed: Client sidemission winner script broke with a non defined variable
+- Fixed: FINALLY!!!!
+The wrong totalscore was written to the SQL database when the server was closed when players were still playing :/
 - And more optimizations and cosmetic changes

 3.99s